keysbhag/Module2Challenge/README.md

 ## Tests

-If you would like to have some fun and see how responsive the page is it test the responsiveness in Chrome Dev Tools:
+If you would like to have some fun and see how responsive the page is, test the responsiveness in Chrome Dev Tools:

 * Right click on page and click inspect